Compare the best home improvement loans for 2022

 The payback period for a personal loan is less flexible: Often it’s two to five years.
 And you’ll probably pay closing costs.

 Those terms might not sound all that favorable.
-But personal loans are a lot more accessible than HELOCs or home equity loans for some.
-If you don’t have much equity in your home to borrow against, a personal loan can be a great way to pay for home renovations.
+But personal loans are a lot more accessible than HELOCs or home equity loans for some borrowers.
+If you don’t have much equity in your home to borrow against, a personal loan can be an option to pay for home renovations.

 These loans also make sense to finance emergency home repairs — if your water heater or HVAC system must be replaced immediately, for example.